 For such objects, we follow PCS21 and set $f_{\rm egas}=0$ without changing any of the other baryonic mass fractions, so that $f_{\rm bary} >\Omega_{\rm b}/\Omega_{\rm m}$.
-Overall mass conservation then implies that the corresponding dark matter fraction $f_{\rm rdm}=1-f_{\rm bary}$ (see section~\ref{sec:physics:analytical}) is smaller than $1-\Omega_{\rm b}/\Omega_{\rm m}$ for these objects. } \be f_{\rm bary} \equiv f_{\rm cgal} + f_{\Hi} + f_{\rm bgas} + f_{\rm egas} = \Omega_{\rm b}/\Omega_{\rm m} \simeq 0.163\,. \ee \end{itemize} Further details of the numerical implementation, as well as all the underlying scalings of baryonic mass fractions and galaxy sizes with halo properties, can be found in section~3.2 of PCS21.
-Baryonification schemes of this type have been shown to successfully reproduce the small-scale matter power spectrum and bispectrum of cosmological hydrodynamical simulations \citep[e.g.,][]{chisari+18,arico+20b}.
+Overall mass conservation then implies that the corresponding dark matter fraction $f_{\rm rdm}=1-f_{\rm bary}$ (see section~\ref{sec:physics:analytical}) is smaller than $1-\Omega_{\rm b}/\Omega_{\rm m}$ for these objects. } \be f_{\rm bary} \equiv f_{\rm cgal} + f_{\Hi} + f_{\rm bgas} + f_{\rm egas} = \Omega_{\rm b}/\Omega_{\rm m} \simeq 0.163\,. \ee \end{itemize} In addition to modelling the \Hi\ disk, the PCS21 version of baryonification also departs from ST15 by truncating and normalising all mass profiles at the halo virial radius rather than at infinity.
+As discussed by \citet{arico+20}, this considerably simplifies the implementation of this scheme while still maintaining its accuracy in our regime of interest.
+Further details of the numerical implementation, as well as all the underlying scalings of baryonic mass fractions and galaxy sizes with halo properties, can be found in section~3.2 of PCS21.
+Baryonification schemes of this type have been shown to successfully reproduce the small-scale matter power spectrum and bispectrum of cosmological hydrodynamical simulations \citep[e.g.,][]{chisari+18,arico+21}.

 The rotation curve $v_{\rm rot}(r)$ for each mock galaxy is calculated using equation~(11) of PCS21, which can be rewritten as